gustavohd18/MyTasks/README.md

 -  Set Date to complete task

 ## FAQ:
-If you have any questions you like join feel free to made Pull requests or send me message!
+If you have any questions  send me message or you like join feel free to made Pull requests !

 ## Next update changes:
 - [ ] Set completed task